I Survived a Zombie Apocalypse: Series summary

 According to the prequel comic by illustrator Nik Holmes, "5G Wi-fi" is released by tech mogul Declan Hugh who had exploited a legal loophole by pushing existing Wifi infrastructure without adequate testing, thus weakening the blood-brain barrier culminating in infection to the user.
 Over the coming days, a majority of the UK public begin developing a pink eye infection culminating in zombification.
 With the situation out of hand, the army has ordered all civilians to the Monroe Shopping Village and await extraction in seven days.

 The series is set six months after the outbreak, and originally follows a group of 10 contestants who have successfully reached the shopping centre, now abandoned and overrun by zombies.
-They quickly take refuge in a two-level clothing store, which has been quickly transformed into a makeshift barricaded shelter by the army, complete with a communications room for contact.
-During their stay, the army will periodically request the survivors to nominate certain people to leave the shelter and risk being killed by the zombies, so they can complete various tasks to retrieve and secure food and other supplies to improve the living conditions of the group.
-After seven days the army will evacuate any remaining survivors out of the area to a "global tropical quarantine area" until the incident passes and they can return to their normal lives.
+They take refuge in a two-level clothing store, which has been hastily transformed into a barricaded shelter by the army.
+The shelter is equipped with a communications room for contact with the outside.
+During their stay, the army periodically requests the survivors to nominate individuals to leave the shelter and undertake dangerous tasks, such as retrieving food and supplies to improve the group’s living conditions.
+After seven days, the army will evacuate any remaining survivors to a “global tropical quarantine area” until the crisis subsides, allowing them to eventually return to their normal lives.

 Each episode chronicles events during the 7 day period with sporadic intervals from presenter Greg James, (who in the show's fictional premise, is one of the remaining presenters still alive in the country after the outbreak, and is surviving on his own, far away from the shopping center) commenting on the progress of the contestants and Public Service Announcement's from the "Preventative Agency for Neurological Transformations and Zombification" (P.A.N.T.Z.) advising how to stay alive during the outbreak, in black humor sketches for comic relief.